Adding interactive properties to the factory <-> frontend protocol

 or do we HAVE TO go back to the drawing board and come up with a completely new mechanism for this?

 (with all the potential new complexities and problems that it may bring to the table)

-#1 Updated by Burt Holzman almost 8 years ago
+#1 Updated by Burt Holzman over 8 years ago

 - Priority changed from Normal to Low